 Non-medical cannabis retail stores will comply with zoning bylaws, safety codes and business licensing requirements in the municipality where they want to do business.
 Public engagement and consultation will be predicated by regulations unique to those communities.
 For example, a government or private non-medical cannabis retailer may have to apply to have their preferred location rezoned.
 That application would trigger a notification process, and perhaps require the approval of council.

-A list of licensed retailers will be posted on the Liquor Control and Licensing Branch’s website.
+A list of licensed retailers will be posted on the Liquor and Cannabis Regulation Branch’s website.
 A licensed retailer will be required to display their licence where it is visible to the public.

 Keeping cannabis out of the hands of minors will be a top priority.
 Unlike liquor stores, minors will not be permitted to enter non-medical cannabis retail stores, even if they are accompanied by a parent or guardian.
 The same identification-checking requirements that currently exist for liquor retailers will apply to cannabis retailers, and all staff will be required to complete a provincial training program.